SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 	^ self visitNode: theBlock code body
 ```

+The previous method is worth explaining

+- First we grab the block itself.
+It is simple since the method `primitiveBlockValue` is executed during the evaluation of the message `value` sent to a block.
+Therefore `self receiver` returns the block currently executed.
+- Second remember that `self` in a block refers to the receiver of the method at the time the block was created.
+So we need to set as receiver the receiver that we found in the context of the block creation.
+This is what `theBlock definingContext receiver` is returning.
+- Finally we evaluate the block body.

+To make this works we need to define the method `receiver:`.

 ```
 CInterpreter >> receiver: aValue
 	^ self tempAt: #self put: aValue
 ```

-Note that in the `primitiveBlockValue` we use the frame of message `value` execution.
+Note that in the `primitiveBlockValue` we use the frame of the message `value` execution.
 The evaluation of the block body uses this frame.
-When the evaluation is done such frame is simply
+When the evaluation is done such a frame is simply
 popped as any other method executions (See `executeMethod:withReceiver:andArguments:`), therefore
 there are no worries to be made when we change the value of receiver.
 `receiver` is not a state of the interpreter but refers to the current frame.